swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 The semantics explained in this proposal may at first seem tricky, however in reality the rule is quite strightfoward:

-- when there is a strict requirement for code to run on some specific executor, *it will* (and therefore disegard the "preference"),
+- when there is a strict requirement for code to run on some specific executor, *it will* (and therefore disregard the "preference"),
 - when there is no requirement where asynchronous code should execute, this proposal allows to specify a preference and therefore avoid hopping and context switches, leading to more efficient programs.

 It is worth discussing how user-control is retained with this proposal.
 Most notably, we believe this proposal follows Swift's core principle of progressive disclosure.